Dissecting Discrete Soft Actor-Critic: Limitations and Principled Alternatives: Introduction

-\textbf{Contribution 2}: In~\cref{sec:algorithm}, we develop a general off-policy actor-critic framework for the discrete-action setting, introducing new objectives, with variants of $\DSAC$ arising as special cases.
-In particular, in the policy evaluation step for the critic, we use a look-ahead target formed by either the soft \textit{critic entropy}-regularized or hard Bellman operator.
-The policy optimization step for the actor consists of two stages: (i) computing an intermediate policy by using either the $\NPG$~\citep{kakade2001natural} or $\SPMA$~\citep{asad2024fast} updates, and (ii) projecting (using either the forward or reverse KL divergence) the intermediate policy onto the class of realizable policies while simultaneously maximizing a proximal entropy regularization term (referred to as the \textit{actor entropy}).
-Importantly, our framework decouples the choice of using a critic entropy from that of the actor entropy and is consequently more flexible.
+\textbf{Contribution 2}: In~\cref{sec:algorithm}, we develop a general off-policy actor-critic framework for the discrete-action setting.
+Importantly, our framework decouples critic and actor entropy, enabling greater flexibility.
+The modular structure of our actor update gives rise to a family of objectives, including two novel ones, and subsumes $\DSAC$ as a special case.
+In particular, in the policy evaluation step for the critic, we use a look-ahead target formed by either the soft \textit{critic entropy}-regularized or the standard hard Bellman operator.
+The policy optimization step for the actor consists of two stages: (i) computing an intermediate policy and (ii) projecting it onto the class of realizable policies while simultaneously maximizing a proximal entropy regularization term (referred to as the \textit{actor entropy}).
+For (i), we consider two methods ---$\NPG$~\citep{kakade2001natural} due to its widespread use, and $\SPMA$~\citep{asad2024fast} because it can avoid normalization across actions and has demonstrated good empirical performance in the on-policy setting.
+For (ii), following~\citep{chan2022greedification}, we study both forward and reverse KL divergences for the projection step to understand the effect of this choice within the proposed framework.